(INTRODUCTION FOR CONFERENCE CALL)

 Thank you, John.
 Good morning, everyone.

-At quarter end, our net debt was $878 million, including $91 million of cash.
-The major components of our debt were $500 million of senior notes, $396 million of borrowings on our U.S. revolving credit facilities and $69 million outstanding on our securitization facility.
+At quarter end, our net debt was $711 million, including $122 million of cash.
+The major components of our debt were $500 million of senior notes and $320 million of borrowings on our U.S. revolving credit facilities.
+In addition, we had $100 million associated with the securitization facility that does not show up on our balance sheet.

-Our effective tax rate was 21.6% in the second quarter, compared to 19.2% in the same period a year ago.
-We had benefits in each of these periods.
-In the second quarter of 2021, there was no tax expense associated with the curtailment gain on the termination of the Netherlands defined benefit pension plan, thereby lowering the effective tax rate.
-Last year’s second quarter rate reflects the reduction in tax rate related to taxes accrued on accumulated earnings in one of our foreign jurisdictions, as well as reduced withholding taxes previously accrued in another foreign jurisdiction.
+Our effective tax rate was 24.9% in the second quarter, compared to 21.6% in the same period a year ago.
+Adjusting for impairment charges and restructuring activities in the second quarter this year, our effective tax rate was 24.4%.
+In the second quarter of 2021, there was no tax expense associated with the curtailment gain on the termination of the Netherlands defined benefit pension plan.
+Excluding this benefit, the effective tax rate in the second quarter of 2021 was 23.9%.
+The increase in our adjusted effective tax rate is due to the relative mix of earnings.

 With that, we’ll turn it back to John for any questions you may have.